University Store at UCM Makes a Big Impact with Mobile App

 Mobile commerce is more important than ever.
 Consumers are attached to their cell phones from the time they wake up to the time they fall asleep at night, making it essential for retailers to connect through this channel.
 Charlie Rutt, director of University Store, University of Central Missouri, realized this early on, so when MBS debuted a mobile app exclusively for college stores, he jumped at the opportunity to adopt it.

 "We've used On The Go for a little over a year now," he explained.
 "MBS always does their level best to keep me at the forefront of retail and provide college stores with the latest and greatest in the industry; that's what I respect most about their company.
-So, as MBS Systems rolls out new products, I try to be quick to implement them."
+So, as MBS Store Technology Solutions rolls out new products, I try to be quick to implement them."

 For Rutt, the most important part of On The Go is its impact on customer perception.
 Offering mobile access to inventory through an app is simply expected in today's world.